Fork me on GitHub

 The callback signature looks like this.

-bool writeCallback(std::string data, intptr_t userdata);
+bool writeCallback(const std::string_view & data, intptr_t userdata);

 Provide the callback with the WriteCallback options object.
 Only one write callback may be set.
 When a write callback is set, the Response object’s text member will not be filled.
 Return true on success, or false to cancel the transfer.